Jun 8, 2025

 “Well, after many things…it simply comes down to the Golden Rules.
 Treat others as yourself, be kind and fair…” He nobly states.

 A sentiment I do not believe Hamas members share, as they kill, torture and murder the bravest Palestinians that dare to defy them and speak of change.
-Cracking down on their own windling population, as if the destruction and toll of the IDF that they are also responsible for isnt enough.
+Cracking down on their own windling population, as if the destruction and toll of the IDF they created isn't enough.

-Not nearly similar to the freedoms of a quarter of a million people, protesting against the right wing led government, if not daily in Tel Aviv.
+Not nearly similar to the freedoms of a quarter of a million people, protesting against the right wing led government, almost daily in Tel Aviv.
 A mere 44 miles away.
 71 Kilometers.
 How ridiculous is that?
-30 minutes by car seperate rubble, tyranny and terror and a full blown bubbling democracy.
+30 minutes by car separate rubble, tyranny and terror and a full blown bubbling democracy.

 “I can't cop to that.
 There is no higher moral ground in killing…”.
 Alex reiterates.